cnapta/dotfiles/README.md

 # Bspwm Dotfiles
 my personal dotfiles for bspwm.

+this dotfiles as made for two monitors of 1650x900 and 1440x900 so to dont get really compliced i erase the lines of the second monitor and problaly you may has to rescale all bars so good luck.

 #### Examples

 > to use only clone the repo an move the files or only exec in a terminal this commands.